grilo13/rag-documentation-helper/README.md

 # LangChain Documentation Helper

+This project is based on a [Udemy course](https://www.udemy.com/course/langchain/) but has been enhanced with new features and a restructured architecture to create a LangChain documentation chatbot.

-This project implements a Retrieval-Augmented Generation (RAG) pipeline by storing documents in a Milvus vector database, enabling efficient similarity searches.
+It implements a Retrieval-Augmented Generation (RAG) pipeline, using a Milvus vector database for efficient document retrieval.

 It features:
 - Document Ingestion: Embeds and stores documents in Milvus for retrieval